Bob Crewe: The 1970s

-The Generation's late 1969 LP Let Me Touch You, including covers of Henry Mancini's "Moon River" and "Two For The Road", arranged by Charles Fox, remains a favorite of lounge music collectors.
+"The Bob Crewe Generation" late 1969 album Let Me Touch You, including covers of Henry Mancini's "Moon River" and "Two For The Road", arranged by Charles Fox, remains a favorite of lounge music collectors.
 It was also their only quadraphonic release.
 The Bob Crewe Generation briefly reappeared as a chart act in the mid-1970s, recording material for the disco era.
-The 1976 LP Street Talk on Elektra was in this vein.
+The 1976 LP Street Talk on Elektra Records was in this vein.

-In 1975, Crewe wrote and produced disco material for the Eleventh Hour, who had dance club success with at least three releases on 20th Century Records: "Hollywood Hot" (45 rpm single, number: TC-2215), "Bumper to Bumper", and "Sock It To Me/It's Your Thing".
+In 1975, Crewe wrote and produced disco issues for The Eleventh Hour, an act who had dance club success with at least three releases on 20th Century Records: "Hollywood Hot" (45 rpm single, number: TC-2215), "Bumper to Bumper", and "Sock It To Me/It's Your Thing".

-In the mid-1970s, Crewe and Sir Monti Rock III formed the disco club favorites Disco-Tex and the Sex-O-Lettes, best known for their 1975 successes "Get Dancin'" and "I Wanna Dance Wit' Choo (Doo Dat Dance)".
-The group is referenced by Elvis Costello in his song "Invasion Hit Parade" and by The Pet Shop Boys in their song "Electricity".
+In the mid-1970s, Crewe and Sir Monti Rock III formed the disco club favorites Disco-Tex and the Sex-O-Lettes, best known for their 1975 hits "Get Dancin'" and "I Wanna Dance Wit' Choo (Doo Dat Dance)".
+The band is referenced by Elvis Costello in his song "Invasion Hit Parade" and by The Pet Shop Boys in their song "Electricity".

-In 1977, at the insistence of producer Jerry Wexler, who had been an early mentor of his, Crewe recorded a solo album in Memphis, with Barry Beckett co-producing.
-The album, titled Motivation, was a showcase for his singing voice.
-Although the album did not achieve chart success, it included the ballad "Marriage Made In Heaven", a collaboration between Crewe and Kenny Nolan which later became popular with Carolina beach music bands.
+In 1977, at the insistence of producer Jerry Wexler, who had been one of his early mentor, Crewe recorded a solo album in Memphis, with Barry Beckett co-producing.
+It was titled Motivation, and was a showcase for his singing voice.
+Although the LP did not achieve chart success, it included the ballad "Marriage Made In Heaven", a collaboration between Crewe and Kenny Nolan which later became popular with Carolina beach music groups.
 The album also produced the song "It Took a Long Time (For The First Time In My Life)", also recorded by Patti LaBelle.

-Crewe and Nolan had previously written two other songs - "My Eyes Adored You" and "Lady Marmalade" - which became back-to-back No. 1 records in 1975.
-"My Eyes Adored You" was produced by Crewe and performed by Frankie Valli with the Four Seasons.
-When the record label, Mowest, balked at releasing it, Crewe, certain of its quality and hit potential, bought back the rights for $4,000 and it was issued on Private Stock Records.
+Crewe and Nolan had previously written two other songs - "My Eyes Adored You" and "Lady Marmalade" - which became back-to-back No. 1 hits in 1975.
+"My Eyes Adored You" was produced by Crewe and performed by Frankie Valli with The Four Seasons.
+When the label, Mowest Records, balked at releasing it, Crewe, certain of its quality and hit potential, bought back the rights for $4,000 and it was issued on Private Stock Records.
 Despite widespread rejections from music industry pundits, the song became a smash solo hit for Valli, and was the fifth biggest song of the year.

-"Lady Marmalade", recorded by Labelle, became notorious for its sexually provocative, New Orleans-inflected chorus, "Voulez-vous coucher avec moi ce soir?"
+"Lady Marmalade", recorded by Labelle, became notorious for its sexually provocative, New Orleans-inflected chorus, "Voulez-vous coucher avec moi, ce soir?".
 Produced by Allen Toussaint, the song became a radio and dance club sensation.
 When it reached No. 1 on the U.S. Billboard Hot 100, it displaced "My Eyes Adored You".
 Both songs spent one week at No. 1.
 "Lady Marmalade" has since been used in numerous motion pictures, including Cheech and Chong's The Corsican Brothers, Beethoven, Carlito's Way, The Birdcage, The Long Kiss Goodnight, and Semi-Pro.